28 Non-Candy Halloween Treats Kids Will Love

 1. Glider Airplanes

-Surprisingly, mini airplanes are inexpensive and a great alternative to candy.
+Surprisingly, mini airplanes are inexpensive and a great candy alternative.
 My brother loved these when we were little and would have taken one of these over candy any day!

 2. Organic Juice Boxes